 What is CPR?

-In a general sense, CPR is a process which works to get the heart beating again.
+In a general sense, CPR is a process that works to get the heart beating again.
 It is a fairly simple procedure.
 However, it is something that can be forgotten over time, so it’s important to keep your credentials up to date.

 CPR consists of using chest compressions and rescue breaths.
 Chest compressions seek to mimic the beating of the heart.
 In order to perform them, place your palm on the victim’s chest and place your other hand over it.
-Then, begin pressing deeply and quickly in order to help to mechanically pump the heart and get blood flowing through the body.
+Then, begin pressing deeply and quickly in order to help to mechanically pump the heart and get the blood flowing through the body.

 In addition, it’s important to attempt to supply fresh oxygen to the body in the event of cardiac arrest, so rescue breaths are also an important part of CPR.
 In order to perform rescue breaths, pinch the victim’s nose closed and tilt their head back.
 Then, blow two long, strong breaths into the victim’s mouth (while making a complete seal around their mouth with your own).
 Make sure you’re looking to see that the person’s chest is rising as you offer the rescue breaths.
 If it isn’t you may not be blowing hard enough or there may be an obstruction in the airway that you need to clear.

 In addition to chest compressions and rescue breaths, it’s important to also try to use an AED on someone who is suffering from cardiac failure as well.
-An AED, or automated external defibrillator works to offer an electrical shock to the heart.
+An AED or automated external defibrillator works to offer an electrical shock to the heart.
 This is extremely important for someone who is suffering from cardiac arrest and can significantly increase their chances of surviving the emergency.

-Again, this is a very common question, and one which is very valid considering all of the circumstances.
+Again, this is a very common question and one which is very valid considering all of the circumstances.
 The answer is that: Yes, CPR is completely safe for someone who has a pacemaker.

 In addition, it’s also important to still provide rescue breaths to someone who is suffering from cardiac arrest, even if they have a pacemaker.
 Make sure to complete a round of 30 chest compressions, and then switch over to offering 2 rescue breaths.

-Can an AED Be Used on Someone With a Pacemaker?
+Can an AED Be Used on Someone with a Pacemaker?

-In addition to chest compressions and rescue breaths, another important aspect of CPR is utilizing and AED.
+In addition to chest compressions and rescue breaths, another important aspect of CPR is utilizing an AED.
 As explained above, and AED works to administer an electrical shock to the heart in order to restart it.
 AEDs can be extremely effective for CPR.
 In fact, according to the American Heart Association, AEDs have been shown to double the chances of someone’s survival when suffering from cardiac arrest outside of a hospital.

 However, many bystanders have concerns when it comes to using an AED on someone with a pacemaker.
-Because both pacemakers and AEDs supply electrical currents to the heart, it’s understandable that people would be concerned about whether or not and AED would be safe to use.
+Because both pacemakers and AEDs supply electrical currents to the heart, it’s understandable that people would be concerned about whether or not an AED would be safe to use.

 However, thankfully, AEDs are absolutely safe to use on someone with a pacemaker.
 The one significant change that occurs when using an AED on someone with a pacemaker is to make sure to position the AED pads correctly.
 AED pads should always be placed on the upper right and lower left portions of the victim’s chest, surrounding the heart.
 However, when using an AED on someone with a pacemaker, it’s important to make sure that the electrical impulse from the AED doesn’t interfere with the pacemaker, so you must make sure to position the pads so that they are at least 1 inch away from the device.

 Luckily, when it comes to performing CPR on someone with a pacemaker, the rules are almost the same.
 It’s important to administer high-quality chest compressions, along with rescue breaths in order to attempt to get blood and oxygen flowing throughout the body.
 In addition, an AED can still be used on someone with a pacemaker.
-However, it’s key that you place the pads at least 1 inch away from the device in order to ensure that the shock from the AED doesn’t not interfere with the pacemaker.
+However, it’s key that you place the pads at least 1 inch away from the device in order to ensure that the shock from the AED doesn’t interfere with the pacemaker.

 American CPR Care Association is committed to providing our clients with quality CPR/AED certifications in order to ensure that as many people as possible are equipped to deal with the emergency of cardiac arrest.
-For more information or to schedule your training today, visit our website, or reach out to us at 1-888-808-9109 or [email protected]
+For more information or to schedule your training today, visit https://cprcare.com/, or reach out to us at 1-888-808-9109 or [email protected]